Your Cart is Empty

 A preeminent initial contributor to the use of computing and networking technology for development.
 Sadowsky has worked in more than 50 developing countries on issues interrelating economics, technology, management and policy.
 In recognition of his pathbreaking work, Sadowsky was inducted into the Internet Hall of Fame soon after it was established.

-Since 2009, Sadowsky has been a member of the Board of Directors of ICANN, the Internet Corporation for Assigned Names and Numbers, the not-for-profit organization that administers Internet Protocol numbers and the Domain Name System.
+For the last six years, Sadowsky has been a member of the Board of Directors of ICANN, the Internet Corporation for Assigned Names and Numbers, the not-for-profit organization that administers Internet Protocol numbers and the Domain Name System.
 Previously he was a pioneer member of the Internet Society and a member of its Board of Trustees for seven years during its formative period.

 Sadowsky has spoken at many events for a wide range of organizations in more than thirty countries.
 His previous presentation topics are listed here.